Prince of Players: Original book

 The film was based on a book by Eleanor Ruggles, published in February 1953.
 She started researching it in 1948.
 The New York Times called it "an able biography."
 Another review in the same paper called it "enthralling".
 The book became a best seller.

 Development

 20th Century Fox bought the film rights in January 1953, before the book had been published.
 Richard Burton, who had a contract with the studio, was linked with the project from the beginning, although there were reports he might play John Wilkes Booth.
 Darryl F. Zanuck, head of Fox, reportedly wanted Laurence Olivier or Marlon Brando for Edwin Booth.
 Sol Siegel was the original producer.
 In May 1953 Moss Hart signed to write the script.
 In April 1953, Fox announced the film would be shot in CinemaScope.

 Eventually Siegel dropped out as producer and was replaced by Philip Dunne.
 "Moss has done a really brilliant dramatisation of the book", said Dunne.
 In November 1953, Richard Burton signed a new seven-film contract with Fox, the first of which was to be the lead in Prince of Players.
 In June 1954, Jay Robinson was cast as John Wilkes Booth.

-In July 1954, Eva Le Galliene was hired as technical consultant on the recommendation of Moss Hart She later agreed to appear in the film as an actor, performing in scenes with Burton.
+In July 1954, Eva Le Galliene was hired as technical consultant (listed on the credits as "Special Consultant on Shakespearean Scenes") on the recommendation of Moss Hart She later agreed to appear in the film as an actor playing Queen Gertrude in Hamlet, performing in scenes with Edwin (Burton) in character as Prince Hamlet.
 It was her first film.
 Dunne later said, "I couldn't find a director whom I thought could do justice to the script so Zanuck said 'direct it yourself'."
 In July Dunne was appointed director as well as producer.

-Jay Robinson lost his part to John Derek.
+Jay Robinson lost the part of John Wilkes Booth to John Derek.